keypom/keypom-docs/docs/Tutorials/Basics/fc-drops.md

 ---

 ## Creating Linkdrops
-The last step in this process is to create the links themselves so that you can share the drop you just created.
-This is done by embedding the private key, which containing the assets, into the link along with the Keypom contract ID.
+The last step in this process is to create the links themselves so that you can easily distribute the assets to people.
+This is done by embedding the private key, containing the $NEAR, into the link along with the Keypom contract ID.

 Using the NEAR wallet, the linkdrop URL has the following standardized format: